Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Literature review

-Recent studies on crowdsourcing logistics have explored advanced matching methods to cope with operational challenges, which can be categorized into four types according to \cite{mohri2023crowdshipping}: menu offering \citep{mofidi2019beneficial}, in-store customers \citep{dayarian2020crowdshipping}, alternate delivery points \citep{kizil2023public}, and employing transshipment points \citep{kafle2017design}.
-Among these, the menu offering approach is most relevant to our study, as it recommends multiple drivers for each order and allows drivers to self-select orders from personalized menus designed by the platform. \citet{mofidi2019beneficial} first explore the single-stage deterministic menu offering problem, which they formulate as a mixed-integer bilevel program, and introduce a specialized reformulation technique.
-Subsequent studies extend this framework by incorporating randomness in drivers’ utilities and choices \citep{horner2021optimizing}, while further considering multi-stage dynamic settings \citep{ausseil2022supplier} and pricing decisions \citep{horner2025increasing}.
-However, our recommend-to-match problem differs from the menu offering problem both practically and methodologically.
+Our recommend-to-match problem is distinct from the menu-offering studies, both practically and methodologically.
 From the application perspective, these studies are set in ridesharing and crowdsourced delivery platforms, where demand and supply sizes are relatively comparable \citep{karabulut2022value}.
-In such contexts, menu offerings help increase demand acceptance rates, although designing menus for each driver is cumbersome, especially when the supply pool size is large.
-Motivated by the freight matching platform, where the supply pool size is typically larger than the demand pool, the recommend-to-match mechanism allows the platform to exercise more control over final matches.
-Methodologically, stochastic models in the menu offering literature often rely on Sample Average Approximation (SAA) to address uncertainty.
+In such contexts, menu offerings help increase demand acceptance rates, but designing customized menus for every driver is cumbersome, especially when the supply pool size is large.
+Motivated by the freight matching platform, where the supply pool can be larger than the demand pool, the recommend-to-match mechanism enables the platform to exercise greater control over final matches.
+Methodologically, stochastic models in the menu offering literature often rely on SAA to address uncertainty.
 However, SAA-based methods may not scale well for large instances, and the existing studies rarely tackle instances with more than 50 agents per side \citep{horner2021optimizing, ausseil2022supplier}.
-Contrarily, we design a scalable ECP-based approximation that does not rely on sampling while enjoying performance guarantees.
+In contrast, we design a scalable ECP-based approximation that does not rely on sampling while still enjoying performance guarantees.
+Our recommend-to-match mechanism also differs from the one-to-many match policies developed for community first-responder and emergency dispatch systems, which adopt a first-accept rule, assigning the job to the first timely responder to ensure rapid response \citep{henderson2022should,dellaert2024community}.

+The closest to our studied problem in transportation applications is \cite{ekbatani2026lyft1}, where the authors independently study a recommend-to-match problem for ride-hailing.
+Specifically, they frame the problem as a notification set selection problem and study both a first-acceptance mechanism and a best-acceptance mechanism in the second stage, with the latter being more closely related to our setting.
+Technically, for the best-acceptance setting, they exploit the structure of the objective function and develop approximation algorithms using a submodular optimization oracle, which holds when the drivers' response behaviors are independent.
+In contrast, our solution framework is based on a convex relaxation of the problem with a tuning parameter that can yield a tighter approximation and apply to more general scenarios with correlated responses.